Annie Jump Cannon: Career, 1896–1940

 In 1901, Cannon published her first catalog of stellar spectra.

 Cannon and the other women at the observatory, including Henrietta Swan Leavitt, Antonia Maury, and Florence Cushman, were criticized at first for being "out of their place" and not being housewives.
 Women did not commonly rise beyond the level of assistant in this line of work at the time and many were paid only 25 cents an hour to work seven hours a day, six days a week.
 Leavitt, another woman in the observatory who made significant contributions, shared with Cannon the experience of being deaf.
 Cannon dominated this field because of her "tidiness" and patience for the tedious work and even helped the men in the observatory gain popularity.
 Cannon helped broker partnerships and exchanges of equipment between men in the international community and assumed an ambassador-like role outside of it.

 In 1911 she was made the Curator of Astronomical Photographs at Harvard.
 In 1914, she was admitted as an honorary member of the Royal Astronomical Society.
 In 1921, she became one of the first women to receive an honorary doctorate from a European university when she was awarded an honorary doctor's degree in math and astronomy from Groningen University.

 On May 9, 1922, the International Astronomical Union passed the resolution to formally adopt Cannon's stellar classification system; with only minor changes, it is still being used for classification today.
 Also in 1922, Cannon spent six months in Arequipa, Peru, to photograph stars in the Southern hemisphere.

 In 1925, she became the first woman to receive an honorary doctorate of science from Oxford University.

 In 1933, she represented professional women at the World's Fair in Chicago (Century of Progress).In 1935, she created the Annie J. Cannon Prize for "the woman of any country, whose contributions to the science of astronomy are the most distinguished."

 In 1938, she became the William C. Bond Astronomer at Harvard University.

 The astronomer Cecilia Payne collaborated with Cannon and used Cannon's data to show that the stars were composed mainly of hydrogen and helium.

 Later life and death, 1940–1941

 Annie Jump Cannon's career in astronomy lasted for more than 40 years, until her retirement in 1940.
-Despite her retirement, she continued to actively work on astronomy in the observatory up until a few weeks before she died.
+After retirement she continued to actively work on astronomy in the observatory up until a few weeks before she died.
 During her career, Cannon helped women gain acceptance and respect within the scientific community.
 Her calm and hardworking attitude and demeanor helped her gain respect throughout her lifetime and paved the path for future women astronomers.

 Cannon died on April 13, 1941, in Cambridge, Massachusetts, at the age of 77.
-She died in a hospital after being ill for over a month.
+She died in a hospital after being ill for more than a month.
 The American Astronomical Society presents the Annie Jump Cannon Award annually to female astronomers for distinguished work in astronomy.